 Part of keeping the environment clean is selling junk cars to be recycled.
+It's part of the reason we buy junk cars.
 While this will put some cash in your pockets, it will also mean having fewer landfills.

 Today, cars are among the most recycled consumer items.
 About 86 percent of a car's body is salvageable.
 And that's good news for car owners seeking to junk their vehicles for cash.